 H. Lavity Stoutt Community College has a Main Campus which is located at Paraquita Bay, Tortola.
-Buildings on the Main Campus include the Main Building, Academic Services, Health Services, Bookstore, the Learning Resource Centre, Student Success Centre, Eileene L. Parsons Auditorium.
-Cafeteria, the Centre of Applied Marine Studies and the Culinary Arts Centre.
+Buildings on the Main Campus include the Main Building, Academic Services, Health Services, the Learning Resource Centre (Library), Student Success Centre, Eileene L. Parsons Auditorium, Cafeteria, the Centre of Applied Marine Studies and the Culinary Arts Centre.
+HLSCC is easily accessible by public transportation.